livewire/livewire/docs/hydration.md

 You'll hear us refer to the process of taking the snapshot as "dehydration" and the process of re-creating a component from a snapshot as "hydration".

-Hydrating and dehydrating components using snapshots is one of the most fundamental things to understand when becoming an advanced user.

 ## Dehydrating

 When Livewire _dehydrates_ a server-side component, it does two things: